Andreas KarelasExecutive Director

 Ken Alston is Chief of Staff at New Energy Nexus, an international organization that supports clean energy entrepreneurs with funds, accelerators, and networks, featuring programs in California, China, India, Southeast Asia, and East Africa.
 He also serves as Investment Manager for CalCEF Ventures.
 Prior to these roles, Ken served in the Obama Administration at the White House and U.S. Department of Energy.
 He holds a BA in Economics from the University of Virginia, an MBA from the Stanford Graduate School of Business, and an MS in Environment and Resources from the Stanford School of Earth, Energy, & Environmental Sciences.

 Maura McKnight is the Executive Director of the Business Council on Climate Change (BC3) - a membership-driven nonprofit organization of corporate sustainability leaders implementing and championing tangible climate action in the San Francisco Bay Area.
 As an action-oriented leader, she has spent 15+ years working at the intersection of climate/energy, technology, conservation, business development and social impact.
 Prior to joining BC3, Maura worked for 8 years leading Corporate Partnerships for GRID Alternatives - the nation's largest nonprofit solar installer.
 Early in her career Maura worked as a biologist for the National Park Service.
 She holds a B.S. from U.C.
 Berkeley with a degree in Conservation and Resource Studies and an M.S. in Wildlife Biology from Humboldt State.

-Before joining Netflix in 2010, Michael was at Yahoo!, where he was Senior Director of Entertainment & Lifestyle Products, responsible for the music, movies, TV, celebrity, video and lifestyles sites around the world.
+Before joining Netflix, Michael was at Yahoo!, where he was Senior Director of Entertainment & Lifestyle Products, responsible for the music, movies, TV, celebrity, video and lifestyles websites around the world.
 Prior to that, he was Senior Director and General Manager of Yahoo!
-Music, running product development, label relations and editorial for a $100M/year business that included personalized radio, music videos and artist information.
+Music, running product development, label relations and editorial for the company's music business, including personalized radio, music videos and artist information.
 He started at Yahoo! in 2003 as a product manager in the music division, where he helped launch the Yahoo!
 Music Unlimited subscription service.